UitsTanVirH/operating-system/README.md

 To run multiple files at a time.
 Process gives the exe file a feel that it's a computer on it's own.

 Context switching
+pointing register switches between different processes to run them simultaneously.
+This is called context switching

+Process Control Block (PCB)
+Pointing register saves at which point it left the process to context switch another. where it saves is called PCB.

+Concurrency
+Computer can do one work at a time. but it keeps context switching and runs them all.
+This is called concurrency